jinishgupta/MemoryGame/README.md

 - **User Authentication**: Secure login via Bedrock Passport
 - **Persistent Progress**: Your game statistics are stored in the cloud
+- **Profile Customization**: Update your display name that appears on the leaderboard
 - **Offline Support**: Basic gameplay functions even without internet connection
 - **Theme and Accessibility**: High-contrast visuals and responsive controls